 There are two principal species of Oak used in flooring.
 Red Oak is known for its warm undertones, and as mentioned, has a Janka rating of 1290.
-Because there are 200 subspecies in North America, depending on its origin, the coloring ranges from light brown to pinkish red with a swirling pattern.
+Because there are 200 subspecies in North America, depending on its origin, the coloring of different types of oak flooring range from light brown to pinkish red with a swirling pattern.

 White Oak is a little lighter in color with swirling grains and yellow rays and flecks.
 Its Janka Scale weighs in at 1360.
 Both varieties take well to staining because of their open grain.

 A light colored, creamy white hardwood, maple is known for its subtle closed-grains, sometimes with reddish hints.
 It is certainly one of the harder wood species for flooring, reading 1450 on the Janka Scale.
 Ultra-durable and affordable, it’s best used for heavy wear.
 Maple is often used in bowling alleys.
 Though it doesn’t stain well, it does take to water-based polyurethane finishes.

 Bamboo has light manila and yellow tones with tannish brown shades.
 A strong, durable wood, easily recognizable by its distinctive grain pattern showing the nodes from the bamboo stalks.
 Though it can be laid vertically, as a design element, horizontal cutting tends to show nodes more prominently.
 It rates a hearty 1380 on the Janka scale.